RobertTalbert/discretecs/Video/scripts-module-2.md

 Obviously my promise to the kids is good in the situation where they do clean their rooms and then we do go get ice cream.
 But what happens if they don't clean their rooms?
 Well, my promise says nothing about what we will do if they _don't_ clean their rooms.
 If they don't clean their rooms and we don't get ice cream, I haven't broken my promise.
 But if they don't clean their rooms and we do go get ice cream anyway, I still haven't broken my promise.
 Again my promise only said what will happen if they DO clean their rooms.
 If they don't, my promise as stated lets me do whatever I want.

 All conditional statemnts obey the same rules of truth --- cleaning rooms and getting ice cream are just details.
-In ANY conditional statement, say "If P, then Q", the truth table would look like this:
+In ANY conditional statement, say "If P, then Q", -- and by the way, the symbol for this is an arrow that points from the hypothesis to the conclusion -- the truth table would look like this:

 First of all if both the hypothesis and conclusion are true, then the conditional statement is true.
 If the kids clean their room and we then get ice cream, I've kept my promise.
 If you speed and then you get a ticket, the law has been enforced properly.
 And if the hypothesis is true and the conclusion is false then the conditional statement is false.
 If the kids clean their rooms but I back out of getting them ice cream, I have not kept my promise.
 If you speed but do not get a ticket, the law has not been enforced properly.